ministryofjustice/intranet/docker/README.md

 ## Requirements

 * [Docker](https://www.docker.com/)
-* Node.js, NPM and Git
+* Local version of Node.js, NPM and Git
 * Port 80 of your local machine must be available.
 * MoJ network access (via wifi or VPN).
 Required when building image as it pulls in protected repos.
 * Github account and be added to [Ministry of Justice GitHub account](https://github.com/ministryofjustice)